lightning-js/renderer/visual-regression/README.md

 to speed up the time it takes to verify if your changes cause any regressions.

-1. After creating a new branch for a new feature or bug fix, capture a new set of local snapshots by running: `pnpm test:visual --capture --overwrite`
+1. After creating a new branch for a new feature or bug fix, capture a new set of local snapshots by running: `bun test:visual --capture --overwrite`
 2. Implement the new feature or bug fix.
-3. Before pushing new commits to the remote PR branch, compare your changes to the snapshots you took prior to starting your PR: `pnpm test:visual`
+3. Before pushing new commits to the remote PR branch, compare your changes to the snapshots you took prior to starting your PR: `bun test:visual`

 ## GitHub Actions Workflow